Father Divine: Prior to 1912: Early life and original name

-1912–14: In the South
+1912–1914: In the South

 Father Divine traveled south, where he preached extensively in Georgia.
 In 1913, conflicts with local ministers led to him being sentenced to 60 days in a chain gang.
 While he was serving his sentence, several prison inspectors were injured in an auto accident, which he viewed as the direct result of their disbelief.

 Upon his release, he attracted a following of mostly black women in Valdosta, Georgia.
 He taught celibacy and the rejection of gender categorizations.

 On February 6, 1914, several followers' husbands and local preachers had Divine arrested for lunacy.
 This arrest expanded his ministry, with reporters and worshipers deluging his prison cell.
 Some whites even began calling on him.

 Former Mercer University professor and lay preacher, J.R.
 Moseley of Macon, Georgia befriended Divine and arranged for J.B.
 Copeland, a Mercer alum and respected Valdosta lawyer, to represent him pro bono.
-Moseley was interested in what he termed "this unusual man" in his autobiography Manifest Destiny."
+Moseley was interested in what he termed "this unusual man" in his autobiography Manifest Victory.

 Decades later, in the 1930s, Moseley met Divine in New York City when he received word that the man going by that name might in fact be the same person he met in Georgia.
 Father Divine was found mentally sound in spite of "maniacal" beliefs.
 He had given no name when arrested and was tried as "John Doe (alias God)".

 1914–1919: Brooklyn and marriage to Peninniah

-In 1914, Father Divine traveled to Brooklyn, New York, with a small number of followers and an all-black congregation.
+In 1914, Father Divine travelled to Brooklyn, New York, with a small number of followers and an all-black congregation.
 Although he claimed to be God incarnate fulfilling biblical prophecies, he lived relatively quietly.

 He and his disciples formed a commune in a black, middle-class apartment building.
-He forbade sex, alcohol, tobacco and gambling among the people who were living with him.
+He forbade sex, alcohol, tobacco and gambling among the people living with him.
 By 1919, he had adopted the name Reverend Major Jealous Divine.
 "Reverend Major" was chosen as a title of respect and authority, while "Jealous" was a reference to Exodus 34:14, where the Lord says he is a "jealous god" and that God's name is Jealous.
 His followers affectionately called him Father Divine.

-In this period, Father Divine was married to Peninniah (variant spellings: Penninah, Peninnah, Penniah), a follower, who was a few years older than him.
-Like Father Divine, her early life is obscure, but she is believed to be from Macon, Georgia] The date of the marriage is unknown but probably occurred between 1914 and 1917.